telerik/teststudio-docs/docs/testing-framework/using-mbunit.md

 * If you haven't already done so, you'll need to manually add a reference to the MbUnitFramework.dll.

-* Start writing your automated Telerik Testing Framework unit tests.
+* Start writing your automated <a href="https://www.telerik.com/teststudio/testing-framework" target="_blank">Testing Framework</a> unit tests.

 ##Telerik's MbUnit Template##